Tamoxifen

 What is it?

-Tamoxifen is a medicine most commonly used to treat breast cancer and works by blocking the effect of the hormone oestrogen in breast tissue.
+Tamoxifen is most commonly used to treat breast cancer.
+It works by blocking the effects of the hormone oestrogen in breast tissue.

 Benefits

 Tamoxifen is an effective treatment for some types of breast cancer.
-It can also help to reduce the chance of developing breast cancer in women who are at high risk (such as those with a family history of breast cancer).
+It can also reduce the chance of breast cancer developing in women at higher risk, such as those with a family history.

 Risks